mautrix/docs/bridges/general/double-puppeting.md

 * Optionally sync some details like low priority, favorites, mute status and [direct chat status](https://docs.mau.fi/bridges/general/troubleshooting.html#why-are-direct-messages-showing-up-under-rooms-instead-of-people).

+Using double puppeting (specifically the automatic method) is recommended whenever possible.

 ## Automatically
 Instead of requiring everyone to manually enable double puppeting, you can give the bridge access to enable double puppeting automatically.
 This makes the